 Some brands make the mistake of assuming that what’s valuable to them is also important to their audience, and they use their social platforms to broadcast, to “sell, sell, sell”, rather than considering what really matters to people they’re trying to reach.

 Instead of using your social platforms for broadcasting, try using them to engage in conversations that are already happening.
-Listen to what your audience is already discussing and interested in, read what influencers are taking and writing about, then pitch your content according to that.
+Listen to what your audience is already discussing and interested in, read what influencers are talking and writing about, then pitch your content according to that, or share a well-crafted pitch deck that highlights your brand’s unique value proposition without feeling too sales-driven.

 It may be worth considering the 50-30-20 rule, which states that for every 10 posts you publish: